Pytorch

 I am thinking especially of audio.
 Keunwoo Choi produced some beautiful examples, e.g. Inverse STFT, Harmonic Percussive separation.

-Today we have torchaudio or, from Dorrien Herremans’ lab, nnAudio (Source), which is similar but has fewer dependencies.
+Today we have torchaudio.
+See also, rom Dorrien Herremans’ lab, nnAudio (Source), which is similar but has fewer dependencies.

 flair is a commercially-backed NLP framework.